-Everything you need to know about the Island Designer app!
+Animal Crossing: New Horizons — Terraforming guide

 How to get more path options

 Like waterscaping and cliffscaping, if you want more options for the kinds of paths you lay, you'll need to pay up in Nook Miles.
-Additional paths cost 2,000 Nook Miles apiece, and come in the following options:
+Additional paths cost 2,000 Nook Miles each (the Custom Design path costs 2,300) and come in the following options:

 - Arched tile